techgnosis/tanzu-gitops/README.md

 ## Benefits
 There is no point in focusing on the tools themselves.
 Instead, focus on what the tools let you achieve.
 In no particular order, here are the benefits you gain from using a GitOps style workflow:
-* All the infrastructure and application config is in code, including secrets.
+* Change management/auditing - All the infrastructure and application config is in code, including secrets.
 There is nothing stored in Vault or in S3 somewhere.

 ## Pre-reqs
 * A vanilla Kubernetes cluster